Learning Sections

 Friday:10:00-12:00

-We can accomodate up to 30 children at a one time.
+We can accomodate up to 30 children in the Museum at one time.
 Do ring the Curator to discuss your requirements prior to your visit.

 Resources available